jonaslu/ain/README.md

 $(     -> executable
 ```

-Should you need these literal symbols in your output you prefix them with a backtick:
+If you need these symbols literally in your output, escape with a backtick:
 ```
 Symbol -> output
 `#     -> #